veltzer/demos-linux/src/exercises/pipe/pipe_watchdog/exercise.md

-Pipes exercise
+# Pipe Watchdog

-Improve the processes exercise but now one child process will send a message to the other one regarding the "service".
+Improve the simple watchdog exercise but now one child process will send a message to the other one regarding the "service".